 Going into the home stretch of a race — that’s when I feel as if I want to tap out.
 The doubt about why I’m doing this can shift into the downright conviction that this is a useless undertaking that makes no sense.
 Instead of a lack of focus, the mind fixates on just one thing — finishing.
 This is the time in a long race that I haul out all of the affirmations I can muster.
 I can do this.
 I’ve trained for this.
 I’m strong and full of energy.
 Seriously, anything.
 And still, it’s a slog.
 I just want it to be over.

 It’s day 85 of the challenge.
 I’m in home stretch mode.
 I want it to be over.
 It makes no sense.
 I’m kicking myself for allowing FOMO to motivate me to do something that I have already determined loses its luster before the end.
-And to top it all off, I’m about to go sailing for two.
+And to top it all off, I’m about to go sailing for two weeks.
 And it’s hard to get steps on the boat.
 And I just want to enjoy my vacation.

-Not that I don’t enjoy activity on m vacation.
+Not that I don’t enjoy activity on my vacation.
 But I can start to resent goals and monitoring and tracking and all that.
 And that is the stuff of which the global challenge is made.
 I will stick it out to the end.
 I’m on a team and that adds to the commitment, even if my team doesn’t stand a chance of victory.
 At least some of my team members have had a good experience dedicating themselves to the challenge.
 As did I for the first bit.
 I guess it’s time for my affirmations.

 I know we’ve asked this before, but I’ll ask again: how do you feel about tracking your steps?
 Is this a part of your life?
 A thing you do from time to time (for a time, like the 100 day challenge)?
 A thing you would never do because…?